RazikaBengana/holbertonschool-simple_shell/README.md

 ### DESCRIPTION

-*simple_shell is a command-line interpreter that provides a command line user interface;  The simple_shell project has been inspired by the real shell written by Ken Thompson in 1971 (the first version of it was called "the Thompson shell").
+*simple_shell is a command-line interpreter that provides a command line user interface.

+The simple_shell project has been inspired by the real shell written by Ken Thompson in 1971 (the first version of it was called "the Thompson shell").

 It controls the execution of the system using shell scripts, and allows users to do multiple limited tasks.

 All users interact with this simple_shell by using a terminal emulator.

 The goal of this project was to make us understand how the shell works by rewriting our own version.*

 ***

-### STRUCTURE OF THE PROJECT (files)
+### STRUCTURE OF THE PROJECT

 - __*README.md*__ : Informations about this repository
-- __*AUTHORS]*__ : contributors to this repository
+- __*AUTHORS*__ : contributors to this repository
 - __*man_1_simple_shell*__ : Manual page for the simple_shell
 - __*shell.h*__ : header file including all the prototypes functions used
 - __*execve.c*__ :